Jesus's interactions with women: The grieving sisters

-One of Jesus's most famous miracles was raising Lazarus from four days in the tomb.
-But it is also a striking reminder that while God works all things for the best, He doesn't always do it according to the schedules we expect.
+One of Jesus's miracles was raising Lazarus from four days in the tomb.
+This serves as a reminder, that, while God works all things for the best, he doesn't always do it according to the schedules expected.

 Jesus's followers had given up hope after Lazarus' death, but Jesus had a plan to glorify God and heal Lazarus in a more spectacular way than anyone expected.
 The central figure, however, is Jesus, identified as "the resurrection and the life".
 When the brother of Mary and Martha became ill, they sent for Jesus.
 For some undisclosed reason, Jesus did not arrive until four days after Lazarus died.
 The grieving sisters, Martha first and then Mary, met Jesus.
 Jesus raised Lazarus from the dead and then proclaimed himself as "the resurrection and the life".
 Martha gently reproached Jesus, "Lord, had you been here, my brother would not have died."
 She hastened to express full confidence that God would grant whatever Jesus asked him to grant.
 Martha reflected a spiritual understanding beyond that required for preparing and serving a meal.

 Apparently, Martha and not just Mary had benefited from the study.
 Mary stayed in the house until Jesus called for her.
 When Martha went to get her, Mary came quickly fell at Jesus's feet (Mary is at the feet of Jesus in every appearance recorded in John's gospel).
 She repeated the words Martha already had used: "Lord, had you been here my brother would not have died."
 Jesus was deeply moved upon seeing Mary and her friends weeping.
 They invited Jesus to come and see the tomb where Lazarus had been laid.
 Jesus burst into tears.
 The Jews standing by understood this as reflecting Jesus's love for Lazarus, "see how he loved him" (v.
 36).
 The foursome of Jesus, Mary, Lazarus, and Martha had a close relationship as persons, with neither denial of gender differences nor preoccupation with it.
 Here were persons of both genders whose mutual respect, friendship and love carried them through experiences of tension, grief, and joy.
 Apparently Jesus was secure enough to develop such a relationship with two sisters and their brother without fear for his reputation.
 When necessary, he could oppose them without fear of chauvinism.
 Jesus had much to do with the liberation and growth of Martha and Mary.